PIK-Team/pik-team.github.io/_posts/2021-05-23-neo4j-unit-with-spock.md

 ### Add dependencies

 Once you're done unpacking the archive, head over to the root directory of your project and open the `build-gradle` file.
-Here, we will want to add some dependencies for our project.
+Here, you would want to add some dependencies for our project.
 Inside the `dependencies` section add the following:
 - `implementation 'org.springframework.boot:spring-boot-starter-data-neo4j'` - this will allow us to create models of Neo4j nodes and repositories.